tomas-abrahamsson/gpb/README.md

 possible to just unpack and build directly.

-If you use Github's automatic _Source code_ zip or tar.gz archives, you will need to either create a `gpb.vsn` file as described aboce, or re-create a versioned archive using the `mk-versioned-archive` script and the `--override-version=<x>` option (or possibly the or the `--override-version-from-cwd-path` option if the directory name
+If you use Github's automatic _Source code_ zip or tar.gz archives, you will need to either create a `gpb.vsn` file as described above, or re-create a versioned archive using the `mk-versioned-archive` script and the `--override-version=<x>` option (or possibly the or the `--override-version-from-cwd-path` option if the directory name